toyota-m2k/ytremote/README.md

 # BooDroid

-Remote Video Player for [BooDroid](https://github.com/toyota-m2k/ytplayer)
+Remote Video Player for [BooTube](https://github.com/toyota-m2k/ytplayer)

-- download videos from youtube by BooDroid into your PC.
+- download videos from youtube in your PC by BooTube.
 - play them with BooDroid on your android device in the local network.

 ## Feature